Monosataspp/UNO-4LackeyCCG/README.md

-This is the plugin for LackeyCCG.
+This is the UNO plugin for LackeyCCG, still under construction.